Table of Contents

 Psychologist CV Example (Text Format)

 Empathetic and trusted Psychologist with 5+ years of experience helping clients address a range of personal issues.
 Experienced helping adults and teenagers address various conditions, including chronic stress, anxiety, depression, addiction, grief, and bereavement.
-Track record of creating individualised treatment plans to treat substance use disorders and other mental health issues.
-Additional capability to perform integrated intervention using harm reduction, relapse prevention, and cognitive-behavioural strategies.
+Additional capability to perform integrated intervention using harm reduction, relapse prevention, and cognitive behavioural strategies.

 WORK EXPERIENCE